 Also attended the University of Georgia, where he studied film.
 But he never graduated.
 Alton left school one credit short of graduating.
 However, after the school changed requirements, Alton received his diploma in 2004.

-Born in 1962, Alton Brown spent a decade working in film production before attending culinary school.
+He spent a decade working in film production before attending culinary school.
 He worked as a cinematographer and video director.
 Alton was in charge of photography for the video of R.E.M.'s hit "The One I Love."
 Even while working in the film industry, he always had a passion for cooking.
 During breaks, he'd watch cooking shows.
 He felt he could do a better job than the chef's on television.

 Passion for Cooking

-In 1998, Alton combined his humor, science and history into his cooking show Good Eats.
+Alton moved to Montpelier, Vermont, for professional training at the New England Culinary Institute in 1992.
+His driving force was the goal of one day having his own cooking show.
+In 1998, Alton combined his humor with food science and history into his cooking show Good Eats.
 At first, the show just aired locally.
 In 1999 — the same year his daughter was born — the Food Network picked up his show.